 Yes and no.

-The main differences between a sound card and an audio interface is the sound card is an internal device and plugs into the PCI slots located on the computer’s motherboard.
+The main difference between a sound card and an audio interface is the sound card is an internal device and plugs into the PCI slots located on the computer’s motherboard.
 Sound cards were never really designed for audio production (the earliest ones didn’t even have a microphone input) and featured just the solitary 3.5mm input.

 The main benefit of an interface over a sound card is convenience.

-Being able to record using multiple inputs, connect studio monitors and adjust gain levels on the hardware really changed the game.
+Being able to record using multiple inputs, connect studio monitors and adjust gain levels on the hardware changed the game.
 What was once a computer that you could do some basic recording with, quickly evolved into a dedicated home studio.

 But, I wouldn’t recommend this option if you are serious about producing music.